We became a registered charity in 2010 with the following strategic aims:

 Find out more about these four principles in our Good Scrutiny Guide.

-We have published two Annual Trustees Reports on our work as a charity since 2010, one for 2010-11 and one covering 2011-12.
+We have published two Annual Trustees Reports on our work as a charity since 2010.
 Both have been signed off by our external auditors and submitted to Companies House and the Charity Commission.